Justin Ankus and David Sunnyside | Founders of

-My sister, Kristina has recently launched cooking blog KrizzyCooks.com in collaboration with David and I. We have a diverse content creation team including my other sister Victoria.
+My sister, Kristina has recently launched the cooking blog KrizzyCooks.com in collaboration with David and me.
+We have a diverse content creation team including my other sister Victoria.
 This blog really excites me because it reveals the authentic characteristics of our family and my sister’s culinary talent!

 David and I have also recently acquired tech-exclusive.com which is our blog that covers advancements in the realms of computers, software, smartphones, and gadgets.

 I have been also working on TaJuClothing.com with my close friend Tanil which is an urban streetwear e-commerce store.

 I also manage the Facebook page Jesus and God Quotes.

 True enough, making mistakes shouldn’t scare us just as how Justin and David would tell their younger selves.
 Mistakes are an integral part of every learning process.
 While it shouldn’t scare us, it should cause us to learn better as repeated mistakes aren’t helpful.

 Taking the advice of an expert is a wise move anyone can invest in.
 In the area of business, financial advisors are trusted experts who provide a wide range of financial services to help entrepreneurs in lifting the load of the entire business.
 Their expertise is able to guide you through the course of the business while avoiding pitfalls and mistakes that can cause you harm.